ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other

 If the cancer has spread to the outer stomach wall with or without having spread to the lymph nodes, surgery plus chemotherapy or chemotherapy and radiation therapy may be used (see below).
 The surgeon can perform a subtotal gastrectomy or a total gastrectomy, which is the removal of all of the stomach.
 During a total gastrectomy, the surgeon attaches the esophagus directly to the small intestine.

 Gastrectomy is a major surgery and can have serious side effects.
 After this surgery, the patient will only be able to eat a small amount of food at a time.
 A common side effect is a group of symptoms known as dumping syndrome, which includes cramps, nausea, diarrhea, and dizziness after eating.
 This happens when food enters the small intestine too fast.
 The doctor can suggest ways to avoid this and can prescribe medication to help control these symptoms.
 The symptoms usually lessen or disappear in a few months, but they may be permanent for some people.
-Patients who have had their entire stomach removed will need regular injections of vitamin B12 because they will no longer be able to absorb this essential vitamin through their stomach.
+Patients who have had their entire stomach removed may need regular injections of vitamin B12 because they may no longer be able to absorb this essential vitamin through their stomach.
 Talk with your surgeon about the possible side effects of the specific surgery you are having and how they will be managed.

 Regional lymph nodes are often removed during surgery because the cancer may have spread to those lymph nodes.
 This is called a lymphadenectomy.
 There is still debate as to how many lymph nodes should be removed.
 In Europe and especially in Japan, more lymph nodes are removed than in the United States.

 When the cancer is diagnosed as Stage IV, surgery is typically not recommended as the main treatment (see Metastatic stomach cancer, below).